Men's EuroHockey Championship III

 Underneath the Championship III there exists at least one division of the EuroHockey Nations Challenge, like EuroHockey Championship IV.
 There is promotion and relegation.
 The two first ranked teams qualify for the next EuroHockey Championship II and are replaced by the two lowest-ranked teams from that tournament.
 The teams finishing in seventh and eighth positions are relegated to the EuroHockey Championship IV and replaced by the first or two highest-ranked from that tournament.

-The tournament has been won by seven different teams: Belarus and Ukraine have the most titles with two and Azerbaijan, Croatia, Russia, Switzerland and Wales have all won the tournament once.
-The most recent edition was held in Lousada, Portugal and was won by Belarus.
+The tournament has been won by eight different teams: Ukraine have the most titles with three followed by Belarus who have two and Azerbaijan, Croatia, Poland, Russia, Switzerland and Wales have all won the tournament once.
+The most recent edition was held in Kırklareli, Turkey and was won by Ukraine.